Illusioner2520/EnderLynx/README.md

 EnderLynx is a Minecraft launcher that is currently a work in progress.
 We are currently in beta, therefore expect plenty of bugs.
 If you encounter a bug when using the app, please report it in the issues tab.
 If you want something added to the app, please request it in the issues tab.

+## Installation

+Download the latest version from the [releases page](https://github.com/Illusioner2520/EnderLynx/releases).
+You can download an installer for your OS or just the files in the form of a .zip file.
+If on Windows, you will be able to get updates from within the app.
+Other operating systems must manually install each update.

 ## Requirements

-Currently, EnderLynx only supports Windows 64-bit.
-We are currently in the process of expanding to Linux and MacOS.
-As for space required on the disk, the app itself requires less than 512 MB, however any installed instances (especially large modpacks) can significantly increase the amount of space required.
+Currently, EnderLynx supports Windows and Linux.
+We offer a macOS distribution, but it has not been tested at all.
+The app itself requires less than 512 MB of storage space, however any installed instances (especially large modpacks) can significantly increase the amount of space required.

 ## Features